-- understand their carbon footprint;

-- take steps to prevent avoidable emissions;
+- understand their carbon footprint; - take steps to prevent avoidable emissions;

-- reduce any remaining emissions.
+reduce any remaining emissions, in line with best practice.

 Once verified, carbon units created by Woodland Carbon Code projects are known as Woodland Carbon Units.
 Until that point they are referred to as Pending Issuance Units.
-One unit is one tonne of carbon dioxide equivalent (tCO_2) sequestered.
+One unit is one tonne of carbon dioxide equivalent (tCO2) sequestered.

-All organisations are encouraged to voluntarily measure and report their gross and net greenhouse gas emissions.
+All large organisations are mandated to report their gross greenhouse gas emissions and encouraged to voluntarily reduce them and come to a Net figure.
+Small and medium sized companies are encouraged to report voluntarily.
 Verified Woodland Carbon Units are one type of 'credit' that can be used to reduce a company's gross emissions under UK government guidance: Environmental Reporting Guidelines: Including mandatory greenhouse gas emissions reporting guidance.
-PAS2060:2014 Specification for the Demonstration of Carbon Neutrality also clarifies how verified Woodland Carbon Units can be used in claims of carbon neutrality of an organisation's activities, products, services, buildings, projects or events.
+PAS2060: 2014 Specification for the Demonstration of Carbon Neutrality also clarifies how verified Woodland Carbon Units can be used in claims of carbon neutrality of an organisation's activities, products, services, buildings, projects or events.